barbell-math/util/generators/passThroughWidget/README.md

 1. baseTypeWidget (string) (required): the widget that is associated with the current types underlying type.
 1. widgetPackage (string) (required): the package the base types widget is in.
+Use '.' if it is in the current package.

 Given the example used throughout this file, with the information from the inline arguments and comment arguments, and assuming that a base type widget was